-The intra-burst corrections series along the missions are quite stable, except for the S3B burst phase anomaly at cycle 40 (a wrap in the burst phase caused a huge jump in the series).
+The intra-burst corrections series along the missions are quite stable, except for the S3B burst phase anomaly at cycle 40 (a wrap in the burst phase caused a huge jump in the series due to a code bug).
 The code fix for this anomaly is now implemented, and the data returned to its precedent nominal values.
-Anyhow this problem caused a stop of the calibration processing during the time it was fixed, and a gap in the S3B series will be present until a new reprocessing is completed from the new PB.
+Anyhow this problem caused a stop of the calibration processing during the time of its correction & implementation, and a gap in the S3B series will be present until a new reprocessing is completed from a new PB.